medialab/minet/docs/cli.md

 results.

 positional arguments:
-  column                      Name of the CSV column containing queries or a
+  value_or_column_name          Single query to process or name of the CSV
+                                column containing queries when using -i/--input.
-                              single query.
-  file                        CSV file containing the queries.

 optional arguments:
   --academic                    Flag to add if you want to use your academic
                                 research access (in order to search the complete history of public tweets).
-  --access-token ACCESS_TOKEN
+  --access-token ACCESS_TOKEN   Twitter API access token.
+Can also be configured
-                              Twitter API access token.
-Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env
+                                in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env
                                 variable.
   --access-token-secret ACCESS_TOKEN_SECRET
                                 Twitter API access token secret.
 Can also be configured in a .minetrc file as
                                 "twitter.access_token_secret" or read from the
                                 MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
   --api-key API_KEY             Twitter API key.
 Can also be configured in a
                                 .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY
                                 Twitter API secret key.
-Can also be configured in a .minetrc file as "twitter.api_secret_key" or
+Can also be configured in a .minetrc file as "twitter.api_secret_key"
-                              read from the MINET_TWITTER_API_SECRET_KEY env
+                                or read from the MINET_TWITTER_API_SECRET_KEY
-                              variable.
+                                env variable.
   --end-time END_TIME           The UTC stamp to which the tweets will be
                                 provided.
-The date should have the format : YYYY- MM-DDTHH:mm:ssZ --granularity {day,hour,minute}
+The date should have the format :
+                                YYYY-MM-DDTHH:mm:ssZ
+  --granularity {day,hour,minute}
                                 Granularity used to group the data by.
 Defaults to day.
-  --since-id SINCE_ID         Will return tweets with ids that are greater than
+  --since-id SINCE_ID           Will return tweets with ids that are greater
-                              the specified id.
-Takes precedence over --start- time.
+                                than the specified id.
+Takes precedence over --start-time.
-  --start-time START_TIME     The oldest UTC stamp from which the tweets will be
+  --start-time START_TIME       The oldest UTC stamp from which the tweets will
+                                be provided.
+The date should have the format :
+                                YYYY-MM-DDTHH:mm:ssZ
-                              provided.
-The date should have the format : YYYY- MM-DDTHH:mm:ssZ --until-id UNTIL_ID         Will return tweets that are older than the tweet with the specified id.
+  --until-id UNTIL_ID           Will return tweets that are older than the tweet
+                                with the specified id.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
-Necessary if you
+Necessary if
-                              want to display a finite progress indicator.
+                                you want to display a finite progress indicator.
+  -i INPUT, --input INPUT       CSV file containing all the queries you want to
+                                process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
-                              info about this here: https://github.com/medialab/
+                                info about this here: https://github.com/mediala
-                              minet/blob/master/docs/cli.md#minetrc
+                                b/minet/blob/master/docs/cli.md#minetrc
   -h, --help                    show this help message and exit

 examples: